harmonoid/harmonoid/README.md

 ### 6. Playing songs from YouTube Music

+Please see [complete guide](https://github.com/harmonoid/harmonoid/wiki/YouTube-Music-Support) for more details about YouTube Music support.

 Click on the "earth icon" in top-right of the application, select "YT Music".
-See [guide](https://github.com/harmonoid/harmonoid/wiki/YouTube-Music-Support) for more details about YouTube Music support.

 Currently, YouTube Music support works _well_ in terms of performance & features.

 Right now, you can:

 - Play songs.